macharia-14/Web-Scrapper/README.md

   - **Analytics:**
     Offers advanced analytics with tabs for Overview, User Behavior, Performance, and Heatmap.
-    **Status:** Basic data fetching is implemented; some charts and visualizations may be placeholders or incomplete.
+    **Status:** Basic data fetching is implemented; some charts and visualizations are placeholders/ incomplete.
     **Suggestions:** Chart implementations should be completed and filtering/pagination added.

   - **Realtime:**